janeszelag/FinalDataScience/README.md

 ### Investigating Student Performance in Exams

 Data set consists of the self-reported marks secured by the students in various subjects.
 This project seeks to explore this data set and gain relevant insights regarding the influence of various factors (including gender and parental level of education) on student performance.
+An attempt to build and validate a model is also made.

 Tech
 * Python